FrancisH-C/TSbench/installation_supplement.md

 If the post-installation setup for `R` doesn't work, make sure the prerequisites are met.
-Make sure every command can be run by the terminal everywhere (by setting the `$PATH`).
+Make sure every command can be run by the terminal everywhere (by setting the `$PATH` and restarting the terminal).

 ### Remove

-If you want to remove `R` integration, you can re-install or simply remove rpy2 using
+If you want to remove `R` integration simply remove rpy2 using

 ``` shell
 python -m pip uninstall rpy2